 “I’ll Do It Later!”
 6 Ways to Get Kids to Do Chores Now

 Getting kids to do chores is one of the most common arguments families have.
-Who can’t relate to this picture?
-You’re yelling, “Why haven’t you cleaned your room yet?” while your child is on the couch watching YouTube, shouting back, “I’ll do it later!”
+We yell at our child, “Why haven’t you cleaned your room yet?” while our child is on the couch watching YouTube, shouting back, “I’ll do it later!”
 Or they say nothing and just ignore us.

-If you feel like you’re constantly on top of your kids, trying to get them to do their household chores, here are some effective things you can do to give yourself—and them—a break.
+If you feel like you’re constantly nagging your kids to do their household chores, here are six effective steps you can take.

 Appealing to a child’s self-interests—rather than explaining the abstract concept of responsibility or duty—is generally much more effective for kids.

 I think if parents are financially able to give kids an allowance, they should do it.
-Your child’s allowance should also be hooked into their chores—and to the times when your child fails to complete his tasks or has to be reminded to do them.
+And parents should make the allowance tied to their kids’ chores.

-For example, before the video games or any electronics go on, make it a rule that your child’s bed has to be made, his clothes should be in the hamper and his room is tidy.
+In general, before the video games or any electronics go on, make it a rule that your child’s bed has to be made, his clothes should be in the hamper, and his room is tidy.
 This way, he’s starting to learn that before he can have free time, his responsibilities have to be met.

 Again, you never want to be pulling your child back from something exciting in order to do something mundane and boring.
 Rather, you want to get them to work through the mundane and boring things to get to something exciting.